dotnet/docs-maui/docs/essentials/app-information.md

 ---
-title: "Xamarin.Essentials: App Information"
+title: "Essentials: App Information"
-description: "This document describes the AppInfo class in Xamarin.Essentials, which provides information about your application.
-For example, it exposes the app name and version."
+description: "Describes the AppInfo class in Microsoft.Maui.Essentials, which provides information about your application.
+For example, it exposes the app name and version." ms.date: 08/04/2021
-author: jamesmontemagno
-ms.author: jamont
-ms.date: 01/29/2019
-ms.custom: video
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: App Information
+# App Information

 The **AppInfo** class provides information about your application.